ChangePlusPlusVandy/change-coding-challenge-shiy9/README.txt

    environment (venv) containing all the libraries is included in the GitHub repo.
 The only library I needed to install was the "tweepy" library--a Twitter API wrapper.
 But again it technically was not used since all the code related it is commented out.
 Other libraries such as json and requests were installed along with Python itself.
+If for some reason the project fails to run in other IDEs such as Spyder (I am not sure since I do not have Spyder installed), please download Pycharm to run the project, it is free!
+Sorry for any potential inconvenience.

 4. This alternative version of the game only has 60 quotes--30 from Trump and 30 from Kanye.
    Although I am able to extract 100 quotes from the Trump endpoint (did not try more since the